Making Concurrency Functional: From strategies to functions

 ---which, via the correspondence with profunctors, stands for the coend $ \int^{y\in\conf B} \tilde F(x,y) \times\tilde G(y,\_)$.
 In using let-notation we can take account of the shape of the configuration $y$ in the definition of $G$, in effect an informal pattern matching.

 Stable spans are monoidal closed~\cite{mikkel,lics02}: w.r.t.~an event structure $A$, the functor $(\_\vvbar A)$ has a right adjoint, the function space $[A\multimap\_]$.
 The construction $[A\multimap B]$ is recalled in Appendix~\ref{app:stspans} along with a more general dependent product $\sPi_{x:A}B(x)$ for stable spans: the type of stable spans which on input $x:A$ yield output $y:B(x)$ nondeterministically.
+Stable spans are trace monoidal closed; their trace is described in~\cite{SEW}.

 Let $A$ and $B$ be purely Player games.
 A strategy $\sig:S\to A^\perp\vvbar B$ gives rise to a stable span

 where $E= S^+$, and $\out$ gives the image of its events in $B$ and $\dem$ those events in $A$ on which they casually depend.
 Conversely given a stable span, as above, we obtain a strategy as the composition $\out_! \scirc \dem^* $, by the results of Section~\ref{sec:part1}; as regarding $E$ and $A$ as purely Player games, both $\out$ and $\dem:\iconf{E^\perp}\to \iconf{A^\perp}$ are affine-stable.
 In the strategy $\out_! \scirc \dem^*:S\to A^\perp\vvbar B$ so obtained, $S$ comprises the disjoint union of $A$ and $E$ with the additional causal dependencies of $e\in E$ on $a\in A^\perp$ prescribed by $\dem$.